 About the Stanford Stroke Center

 The Stanford Stroke Center was one of the first comprehensive facilities to employ a fully integrated multidisciplinary approach to diagnose and treat stroke and was the first program in the country to be certified by the Joint Commission as a Comprehensive Stroke Center.
-The current full time faculty include 8 board certified vascular neurologists (four with dual certification in neurocritical care and one who runs an NIH funded translational research laboratory), three vascular neurosurgeons, three interventional neuroradiologists and a pediatric stroke neurologist.
+The current full-time faculty include 10 board certified vascular neurologists (four with dual certification in neurocritical care and one who runs an NIH funded translational research laboratory), three vascular neurosurgeons, five interventional neuroradiologists and a pediatric stroke neurologist.
+The center has an active tele-stroke program that provides expert stroke assessment to multiple hospitals in Northern and Central California as well as a young stroke program.
 In addition, numerous Stanford neuroscientists, neuro-rehabilitation specialists and neuroimaging experts actively collaborate with the Stroke Center’s clinical faculty.
 Many new stroke treatment and imaging approaches, which were conceived in Stanford laboratories, have transitioned into clinical trials.

-However, despite these accomplishments, stroke continues to be the fourth leading cause of death and the most common cause of adult disability.
-More than 795,000 strokes occur in the United States each year; as our population ages, it is estimated that the number of strokes will increase substantially over the next decade.
-During our third decade, we anticipate even more dramatic breakthroughs in stroke research.
+However, despite these accomplishments, stroke continues to be a leading cause of death and the most common cause of adult disability.
+Approximately, 800,000 strokes occur in the United States each year; as our population ages, it is estimated that the number of strokes will increase substantially over the next decade.
+As we approach the 30-year anniversary of the founding of the Stroke Center, we are seeing new breakthroughs in stroke therapy occurring every year.
 Our clinical, educational, and research programs are all thriving and we greatly appreciate the tremendous support the Center has received from our community.

 Gregory W. Albers, MD

 Director, Stanford Stroke Center

 Stanford University Medical Center